 “It was difficult for them too.
 They came into my office and I realized by looking at their faces the news was bad.
 When I asked them if it was cancer, they nodded and started to cry.
 At first they cried more than I did.
 I was just in shock.
 I felt like Alice in Wonderland.
 The world had turned on its end.
 Nothing made sense anymore.”
 As she thought about what the diagnosis meant to her and her family, the reality of her situation sank in and she too began to cry.

-Kim knows the breast surgeons and oncologists at SCCA well since she presents the pathology of all the breast patients to them.
+Kim knew the breast surgeons and oncologists at SCCA well since she presented the pathology of all the breast patients to them.
 She was about to get to know them on a whole different level.

 She was diagnosed with stage III breast cancer at the age of 33—seven years before the age at which routine screening by mammography is generally recommended.
 Mammography, and sometimes ultrasound, can pick up cancers rarely felt by physical exam—the tiny, more curable cancers that she routinely diagnoses.
 Often by the time cancer is found on self-examination, it is large.
 In Kim’s case her cancer had already spread to one lymph node and was seven centimeters, much larger than the one- to two-centimeter cancers she typically sees in her laboratory.
 And as if that weren’t enough, her cancer turned out to be one of the most aggressive forms of breast cancer.
 The tumor cells lacked hormone receptors associated with more curable cancers, but over-expressed receptors for a growth factor called HER2, which, while associated with more aggressive disease, could also be directly targeted with newer biologic agents.

 “There’s never a good time to have cancer,” Kim said.
 “But this was clearly one of the worst.
 I had just gotten a promotion and was working full time, my husband had recently opened a new restaurant, and I was nursing my infant son and had a 4-year-old daughter.”